rguske/tmc-tko-lc/workshop/content/exercises/04-image-policies.md

 - Stop container images with latest tag from deploying
 - Blacklist certain images/repos

+---
+**Note:**

-> Image registry policies cannot be set at a cluster level.
+Image registry policies cannot be set at a cluster level.
 To set an image registry policy, select Workspaces under the Image Registry tab in the Policies page.

+---

 ![](./images/policy-image-registry-1.png)